James, brother of Jesus: Possible identity as older stepbrother, son of Joseph by an earlier marriage

-Cousin, son of a sister of Mary
+Possible identity as cousin, son of a sister of Mary

-James, along with the others named "brothers" of Jesus, are said by others to have been Jesus's cousins.
-This is justified by the fact that cousins were also called "brothers" and "sisters" in Jesus's native language, Aramaic, which, like Biblical Hebrew, does not contain a word for 'cousin'.
+James, along with the others named brothers of Jesus, are said by others to have been Jesus's cousins.
+This is justified by the fact that cousins were also called brothers and sisters in Jesus's native language, Aramaic, which, like Biblical Hebrew, does not contain a word for cousin.
 Furthermore, the Greek words adelphos and adelphe were not restricted to the meaning of a literal brother or sister in the Bible, nor were their plurals.
-Unlike some other New Testament authors, apostle Paul had a perfect command of Greek, a language which has a specific word for 'cousin' and another for 'brother' calling James "the brother of our Lord" (Galatians 1:19).
+Unlike some other New Testament authors, the apostle Paul had a perfect command of Greek, a language which has a specific word for 'cousin' and another for 'brother' calling James "the brother of our Lord" (Galatians 1:19).